DerBrunoIR/SprachAnalyse/README.md

 Sadly, the python library for accessing the YouTube API `pytube` seems to be no longer working due to API changes made by YouTube.
+Therefore all scripts interacting with YouTube are no longer working too.

 This project includes code for generating vocabulary frequency tables from recorded speech and for downloading audio from specific YouTube channels.
 Functionality is split into small scripts that can operate on each others output.

 For this personal project, all documentation is contained in this README file.

+# How to run
+1. `pip install -r requirements.txt`
+2. [download](https://alphacephei.com/vosk/models) vosk model `vosk-model-small-de-0.15` and put into project root 3 . done

 # Scripts
 Here I want to provide interface decsriptions for all scripts.